wandb/docs/docs/guides/model_registry/automation.md

 Automate a webhook based on an action with the W&B App UI.
 To do this, you will first establish a webhook, then you will configure the webhook automation.

 ### Add a secret for authentication or authorization
-Create team secrets to define:

-* **Access token**: Authorize senders
-* **Consumer secret**: ensure the authenticity and integrity of data transmitted from payloads

-:::note
+Secrets are team-level variables that let you obfuscate private strings such as credentials, API keys, passwords, tokens, and more.
+W&B considers secrets as any string that you want to protect its plain text content.

+:::info
+* Only W&B Admins can create, edit, or delete a secret.
 * Secrets are available if you use:
   * W&B SaaS public cloud; or
   * W&B Server in a Kubernetes cluster
 * Skip this section if the external server you send HTTP POST requests to does not use secrets.
 :::

+There are two types of secrets W&B suggests that you create when you use a webhook automation:

+* **Access tokens**: Authorize senders to help secure webhook requests
+* **Secret**: Ensure the authenticity and integrity of data transmitted from payloads

+Follow the instructions below to create a webhook:

 1. Navigate to the W&B App UI.
 2. Click on **Team Settings**.